lokeshmudgal0004/hr-agent/README.md

 ---

 # Important Note
-I initially <b>"llama-3.3-70b-versatile (Groq)"<b> model for llm parsing and llm scoring....but it was not giving satisfactory results so i changed the model and am currently using the <b>"Qwen/Qwen2.5-7B-Instruct"<b> Since I couldn't update the final documentation of the model after submission, so it's worth noting down.
+I initially *"llama-3.3-70b-versatile (Groq)"* model for llm parsing and llm scoring....but it was not giving satisfactory results so i changed the model and am currently using the *"Qwen/Qwen2.5-7B-Instruct"* Since I couldn't update the final documentation of the model after submission, so consider that.

 # Final Report Screenshots
 <img width="1112" height="1261" alt="Screenshot 2026-05-15 022530" src="https://github.com/user-attachments/assets/2c46790c-bf9e-490d-811b-f978afee30be" />